 Native Communities and Minority Languages

 Many different communities also live in Thailand.
 These communities include Teochew and Yawi communities.
-The teochew community depicts old Chinese whereas the Yawi community is from Malay people.
+The Teochew community depicts old Chinese whereas the Yawi community is from Malay people.

 There are 51 native languages that the people of Thailand speak.
 The most distinguished family groups are Sino-Tibetan, Mon-Khmer, Thai, Hmong-Mien, and Austronesian.
-The Hmong language has 3.7 million native speakers that are spread in different countries.
+The Hmong language has 3.7 million native speakers that are spread across different countries.

 The Mon-Khmer family has 16 million speakers that are present in Thailand, Cambodia, and Vietnam.
 The native communities in Thailand are called hill tribes, highlanders, and mountain people.